 This is unique to ALERE.
-Should someone tell you that they do it, then ask them to demonstrate it!.
+If someone tells you that their software does it, then ask them for a demonstration!

 A single modular bill can be created and maintained in a fraction of the time it takes to develop many similar bills where the only difference is a choice.
 And, it easy to add choices!